-This blog is a project by Sven Geitmann, founder and owner of publishing house Hydrogeit Verlag.
+This blog is presented by Sven Geitmann, founder and owner of publishing house Hydrogeit Verlag.
 Both the H2-international Blog and the H2-international e-journal contain articles which are also published in the German magazine HZwei, hence the focus is on German H2- & FC-activities but there are also many texts about the worldwide fuel cell activities.

-The articles online in the blog are only short versions of the longer ones, which are published in the e-journal.
+The articles online in the blog are short versions of the longer ones, which are published in the e-journal.
 Hence only the subscribers of the e-journal can read all the interesting details.

-Three of our well-known correspondents are
+Some of our foreign correspondents are

 The e-journal on hydrogen and fuel cells H2-international

-– appears once a month
+– appears four times a year

 – is sent to subscribers all over the world

 – provides an impartial and independent view